svn2github/dotnetzip/Readme.txt

    requires the v2.0 csc compiler.)

 3. Modify the .csproj files in "Zip Partial DLL" and ZLIB to eliminate mention of the Ionic.pfx file.

    The various DLLs (Zip Partial, ZLIB, etc.) are signed with my private key.
 You will want to remove the mention of the private key in the project files.
 I cannot distribute my private key, so don't ask me!
    That would be silly.
 So you have to modify the project in order to build without the key.

 4. open a CMD prompt and CD to the DotNetZip directory.

 5. msbuild

    Be sure you are using the .NET 3.5 version of MSBuild.
    This builds the "Debug" version of the library.
 To build the "Release" version, do this:

    msbuild /t:Release

 6. to clean and rebuild, do
    msbuild /t:clean
    msbuild

 7. There are two setup directories, which contain the projects necessary to build the MSI file.
 Unfortunately msbuild does not include support for building setup projects (vdproj).
 You need Visual Studio to build the setup directories.

+   I am in the process of converting these from .vdproj to .wixproj, so they can be built from the command line using msbuild. .